nstankov-bg/random-dotnet-crm-poc/README.md

 📜 Makefile for Nikolay's .NET POC 🚀

+## 📜 SRC Description:

+- A random-off-the shelf app, that simulates a weather API at /api/weather

 🚀 Features:

 - 🐳 Uses Docker Buildx for cross-architecture image builds (Welcome to the age of Apple Silicon)